HIDGlobalDocs/style-guide/docs/a-to-z/c/connect.md

 # connect

-Use *connect, make a connection*, and similar phrases to describe attaching a computer to a network, whether intranet or internet.
+Use *connect*, *make a connection*, and similar phrases to describe attaching a computer to a network, whether intranet or internet.

 Don't use *connect* as a synonym for *sign in* or *map*, as in mapping a drive letter to a shared network folder.
 But use *disconnect* to describe removing a mapped network drive.